hannob/badocspcert/README.md

 will still work because browsers cache intermediates and some implement so-called AIA fetching.
 Such hosts wouldn't be detected.

-Also theiretically there could be complex certificate chains that might contain one of the affected certificates, but that can still be validated through another certificate path.
+Also theoretically there could be complex certificate chains that might contain one of the affected certificates, but that can still be validated through another certificate path.